Setting Up Your Page Information/Content

 • Weave your Specific Keyword into the Page Title at least once, no more than twice.

-• Limit your Page Title to a maximum of 80 characters, 64 is better.
+• Limit your Page Title to a maximum of 55 characters.

 Your Page Title appears at the very top of a browser window.
-Most humans never actually see your Title once they are on your page!
+Most humans never see your Title once they're on your page!

 Why?